USA orchestrates shock defeat of Pakistan at Men’s T20 Cricket World Cup - KESQ

 In the tie-breaking over, the United States posted a competitive score of 18 runs.

-Saurabh Netravalkar took the ball for the US and limited the Pakistan batters to 13 to secure the win.
+The US was led by bowler Saurabh Netravalkar, who took the ball in the Super Over and limited Pakistan’s batters to 13 runs, securing the win.

-USA captain Monank Patel was the team’s top batter and named the player of the match.
+It has been a remarkable journey for Netravalkar, a software engineer at Oracle.
+He was born in Mumbai but moved to the US to pursue a Master’s degree in computer engineering, graduating from Cornell University in New York, per ESPN.

+He played cricket recreationally after moving to the US, eventually making his debut for the national side, which he has previously captained, in 2019.
+He plays domestically for the Washington Freedom in Major League Cricket.

 The-CNN-Wire